How to Appeal a Smart Parking Parking Ticket

 Does Smart Parking pursue court claims?

 Yes, Smart Parking does pursue debt recovery and court claims for unpaid charges.
-However, they must follow due process and if you have valid grounds and have exhausted IAS appeals, your chances of success in defending any claim are improved.
+However, they must follow due process and if you have valid grounds and have exhausted POPLA appeals, your chances of success in defending any claim are improved.